Bahl-Aryan/Nussinov_Zuker/documents/proposal.md

 @param rnaStrand -- the RNA sequence to be analyzed for secondary structure
 @return -- an std::string representing the secondary structure using "*" and "()"
 ```
 This function is called recursively to determine the traceback of the maximum calculated score of the dynamic programming table, located at the top right corner.
 The returned string is the most commonly used format of the Nussinov algorithm, which uses "()" to designate which nucleotides are bound to each other.
-The last test case checks to see if this function is correctly implemented by comparing the expected secondary structure output with the result from this function, especially on a larger RNA sequence.
+Our proposed test cases (3 and 4) check this functions implementation through both a pre-determined table and through the full algorithm (assuming the previous test cases for correctly implemented tables pass).
+By passing both test cases, we demonstrate the algorithms correctness on various table sizes and sequences.

-**We will continue to write more test cases to ensure that all edge cases are taken care of!**
+**We will continue to write more test cases to ensure that all possible edge cases are taken care of!**

 ## Data Description
 Our test datasets were manually constructed to guarantee that expected output for each test case was correct.
 The actual datasets stored in `/data` consist of arbitrary RNA strands represented as strings of the letter(s) AUCG that we will perform the Nussinov algorithm on.
 Each strand is listed in a separate Data file with the hopes that we can potentially develop a script that can parse RNA strands from reputable data sources on the web and perform our version of the algorithm on them to test their folding.